Budva Municipality

-Budva Municipality is one of the municipalities of Montenegro.
+Budva Municipality (Opština Budva / Општина Будва) is a municipality of Montenegro.
 The administrative center is the town of Budva.
 The municipality is located at the Adriatic coast in southwestern Montenegro.
+With a population of 27,445, it is the 6th most populous out of the country's 25 municipalities.

-Location and tourism
+Geography

 The Budva municipality is located on the Budva Riviera region, a 35 km long strip of the Adriatic coast surrounding the town of Budva in southwestern Montenegro.
 It is part of the Montenegrin Littoral geographical region.
 It is located roughly along the middle of the Montenegrin coast, and is a center for Montenegrin beach tourism.
 There are 12.5 km of beaches which lie along the Budva Riviera.
-Tourism is the main driver of the economy of Budva.
-It is a significant tourist destination on the eastern Adriatic, and by far the most popular destination in Montenegro.
-In 2013, Budva recorded 668,931 tourist visits, and 4,468,913 overnight stays, thus accounting for 44,8% of tourist visits to Montenegro, and 47,5% of its overnight stays.
-The best known and most popular settlements along the Budva municipality are the municipal seat Budva, Bečići, Rafailovići, Sveti Stefan and Petrovac.